dccircuit/IGME-230-Spring-2019/projects/project-3.md

 ## IV.
 Milestones
 - Proposal: Update your site from Project 1 to reflect what you are building for this project - see MyCourses dropbox for the due date
 - Checkpoint: create a working draft of the project - see MyCourses dropbox for the due date
-- Final project deliverable is due during our scheduled finals week meeting - see MyCourses dropbox for the due date and submission instructions.
+- Final project deliverable is due during our last week of class - see MyCourses dropbox for the due date and submission instructions.
 Be sure to post the project to the web, and put the link in the comments field of the mycouses dropbox.
-- At our scheduled final exam time, we will have a show and tell of your projects (see below)
+- On either April 23 (for early bonus points) or 24 (for last possible submission date), we will have a show and tell of your projects (see below)

 ## V. Documentation
 - Update the documentation on your Project 1 site to include your process for this project, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements
 - If you worked in a pair, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect

 ## VI.
 Presentation (DETAILS ON THIS BEING WORKED OUT)
-At the time of our scheduled meeting during finals week, you will present your project to the class in a brief demo. **Attendance for this is mandatory.** For this demo, show us:
+During the last week of class, you will present your project in a brief demo.
+Plan to show us:
 - What you made
 - What's cool, and what you think is "above and beyond"
 - How you overcame any serious challenges
-- Resources utilized (for libraries, tutorials, etc.), if you used any
+- Resources utilized (for libraries, tutorials, etc.), if you used any.
+Depending on your section, there may be a dropbox for "Early Presentation" which will be worth some number of bonus points on your project.
+But all Projects must be demonstrated by April 25th.
+Exact details of how this will work are forthcoming.

 ## VII.
 Grading
 - *Both* partners must contribute equally to the project.
 This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
 Both team members shall be "Artist/Coders" (doing both) for this project.